1801 Titicaca: Orbit and classification

 Titicaca is a member of the Eos family (606), the largest asteroid family in the outer main belt consisting of nearly 10,000 asteroids.
 It orbits the Sun at a distance of 2.8–3.2 AU once every 5 years and 3 months (1,916 days).
 Its orbit has an eccentricity of 0.07 and an inclination of 11° with respect to the ecliptic.
-As no precoveries were taken, and no prior identifications were made, Titicacas observation arc begins with its official discovery observation.
+As no precoveries were taken, and no prior identifications were made, Titicaca's observation arc begins with its official discovery observation.

 Physical characteristics

 Titicaca is an assumed S-type asteroid.

 Rotation period

 In March 2007, a rotational lightcurve of Titicaca was obtained from photometric observations taken by German amateur astronomer Axel Martin.
 It gave a well-defined rotation period of 3.2106 hours with a brightness variation of 0.50 in magnitude (U=3).
 A 2006-published lightcurve, constructed from photometry data from the Lowell photometric database, gave a concurring period of 3.211233 hours.